Army JAG School: A Complete Guide to the Judge Advocate Officer Basic Course

 How to become an Army officer: compare West Point, ROTC, OCS, and DCC.
 Eligibility, duration, cost, and which path is right for your military career.

-A comprehensive guide to becoming an Army JAG officer—from application and selection boards to the Direct Commission Course, JAG school, and your first duty station.
+A complete guide to becoming an Army JAG officer — from application and selection boards to DCC, JAG School, and your first duty station, by a JAG veteran.

 A detailed comparison of the Army's Direct Commission Course (DCC) and Officer Candidate School (OCS)—eligibility, duration, career fields, and which path fits your goals.